 7. Proofread Carefully

-As with any part of your email, it’s essential to proofread your postscript carefully.
-Ensure that there are no typos or grammatical errors, as these can detract from the overall impact of your message.
+As with any part of your email, it’s essential to proofread your postscript carefully. confirm that there are no typos or grammatical errors, as these can detract from the overall impact of your message.
 A well-written and error-free P.S. enhances your credibility and ensures that your message is received positively.

 FAQ About Postscripts